I’m just getting back from a four-week sabbatical, a special gift from IISC after seven ... More

 - Building power, pursuing equity, ensuring inclusion

-- The power of networks to leverage social change
+- Leveraging networks for social change

 Grassroots Leadership Development Fund